Naidu-Bhavya/Exploratory-Data-Analysis-on-Iris-Dataset/README.md

 # EDA on Iris Dataset:

+1) EDA on IRIS dataset, to classify whether a given flower belong to which type.
+Here the features of flower is taken into consideration after that bivariate, univariate analysis is done on the dataset to find from which feature we are able to classify the type of class.

-1)In the Ipython Notebook we will see step by step procedure to perform EDA on a simple dataset( Iris DataSet)
+2)In the Ipython Notebook we will see step by step procedure to perform EDA on a simple dataset( Iris DataSet)

-2)Following steps are mentioned in the Ipython notebook along with python code.
+3)Following steps are mentioned in the Ipython notebook along with python code.

             A)Analyzing the Data (High level statistics of the dataset)
             B) Univaraite analysis of data using the following